matsengrp/gctree/docsrc/quickstart.rst

 We're now ready to run ``gctree infer`` to use abundance data (in ``abundances.csv``) to rank the equally parsimonious trees (in ``outfile``).
 We can use the optional argument ``--frame`` to indicate the coding frame of the sequence start, so that amino acid substitutions can be annotated on our trees.

-.. command-output:: gctree infer outfile abundances.csv --root GL --frame 1
+.. command-output:: gctree infer outfile abundances.csv --root GL --frame 1 | tee gctree.inference.log
   :shell:
   :ellipsis: 10